sebasop320/cat_app/README.md

 # Random Cat Image App
-Author: @sebasop320.
+Author: @sebasop320

+---

-# Usage
+## Usage
-1: Clone the repository `git clone https://github.com/sebasop320/cat_app.git`
+1. Clone the repository: `git clone https://github.com/sebasop320/cat_app.git`
-2: CD to the cat_app `cd cat_app`
+2. Navigate to the cat_app directory: `cd cat_app`
-3: create a virtual ENV to prevent isue with the pakages `python3 -m venv venv` activate the virtual ENV `source venv/bin/activate` for windows `venv\Scripts\activate`
+3. Create a virtual environment to prevent issues with the packages:
+   - For macOS/Linux:
+     ```
+     python3 -m venv venv
+     source venv/bin/activate
+     ```
+   - For Windows:
+     ```
+     python -m venv venv
+     venv\Scripts\activate
+     ```
-4: Install the dependecy `pip3 install -r requirements.txt`
+4. Install the dependencies: `pip install -r requirements.txt`
-5: Run `python3 cat.py`
+5. Run the app: `python cat.py`

+---

-# Why?
+## Why?
-The app is desing to display a diferent cat every 2 seconds
+The app is designed to display a different cat image every 2 seconds.

-# How to download?
+## How to Download?
-Check the releases
+Check the releases.

+---

-# Contribution
+## Contribution
-Fork the repository.
+Fork the repository and then make a pull request.
-Make the desired changes.
-Create a pull request to merge your changes back into the main repository.